noppefoxwolf/RefreshControl/README.md

 ![](https://github.com/noppefoxwolf/RefreshControl/blob/main/.github/example.gif)

-# Notice
+> **Warning**

-The `noppefoxwolf/RefreshControl` is using some black magic.
+> The `noppefoxwolf/RefreshControl` is using some black magic.
-I recommend reviewing the implementation code.
+> I recommend reviewing the implementation code.
-You can use this library with own risk.
+> You can use this library with own risk.

 # Feature